CART: A Generative Cross-Modal Retrieval Framework with Coarse-To-Fine Semantic Modeling: Related Works

 \subsection{Generative Retrieval}

-Generative retrieval, as introduced in the work by \cite{DSI, NCI, multiquery}, represents an innovative paradigm in text retrieval, focusing primarily on document retrieval.
-Unlike traditional sparse and dense retrieval, the core idea of this approach is to construct an index for a vast number of documents.
-Specifically, generative retrieval utilizes a sequence-to-sequence model, effectively substituting the traditional approach of searching for relevant documents with generating identifiers.
-Consequently, it eliminates the process of computing the similarity between queries and the entire document corpus, streamlining the retrieval process significantly.
+Generative retrieval \cite{DSI, NCI, multiquery} represents an innovative paradigm in document retrieval.
+Its core idea is to construct indices for documents and replace the process of calculating relevance scores with generating identifiers.

-The performance of generative retrieval is heavily influenced by candidate identifiers, past studies have delved into the application of various identifier types across diverse scenarios, including keywords-based \cite{Ultron, DynamicRetriever, Genre, termasid}, Web URLs \cite{Tome, llmforsearch}, and substrings of paragraphs \cite{Ultron, seal, sedsi, multiviewid}.
+The performance of generative retrieval is heavily influenced by candidate identifiers.
+Past studies have delved into the application of various identifier types across diverse scenarios, including keywords-based \cite{Ultron, DynamicRetriever, Genre, termasid, MIRA}, Web URLs \cite{Tome, llmforsearch}, and substrings of paragraphs \cite{Ultron, seal, sedsi, multiviewid}.
 Considering the absence of explicit document content, DSI \cite{DSI} and NCI \cite{NCI} recognize the challenge in generating document identifiers solely based on input queries.
 Therefore, they advocate using the hierarchical K-Means algorithm to inject prior knowledge into identifiers.
 In other words, documents sharing close semantic ties are assigned similar docids.
 This methodology seamlessly embeds the semantic information of documents into the decoding process, which facilitates the learning process of the retrieval model.
-And this methodology has furnished novel perspectives for subsequent works\cite{codedsi, retrievalinmillion, recfores, seater}.
-Vector quantization \cite{rvqtransformer, languagecodec, textrolspeech, mobilespeech, controlspeech} is another approach to constructing document identifiers from a semantic perspective \cite{continuallearn, mevi, recrvq}.
-In contrast to the hierarchical K-Means algorithm, it can efficiently compress the document embedding representation within a fixed step length, which is especially effective when dealing with large-scale corpora.
-ACE proposes the novel coarse token and fine token, which combine the advantages of the K-Means algorithm and the RQ-VAE algorithm, to generate identifiers with hierarchical semantics for multimodal data.
-In addition, ACE has the coarse-to-fine feature fusion mechanism, which effectively aligns queries with identifiers to enhance retrieval performance.
+CART considers to build a unified identifier generation pipeline for multimodal data, combining K-Means and residual vector quantization to compress the embedding within a fixed step size.
+In addition, we investigate the application of generative retrieval techniques to recommendation tasks~\cite{EAGER,EAGER-LLM}.